hirwablessing/linear_regression_model/README.md

 An intelligent academic forecasting platform that leverages machine learning algorithms to predict student outcomes based on behavioral and academic indicators.
 This full-stack solution integrates predictive analytics, mobile technology, and cloud APIs to deliver actionable insights for educational stakeholders.

 ## 🎯 **My ALU Mission**
 As an aspiring software engineer, I will dedicate myself to learning and mastering the tools and techniques that can drive change and innovation.
 I plan to engage in projects that empower individuals and communities by providing them with accessible and user-friendly technological solutions.
 Through consistent collaboration and networking, I aspire to collaborate with like-minded individuals and organizations, amplifying our collective efforts towards a prosperous and self-sufficient Africa.
+This project will help me study the behaviors of young people and know how to build solutions tailored to the African community, and make sure that they will be impactful and useful to them.

 ## 🔧 **Technical Infrastructure**